aliyousafzai183/SupplySight/NOTES.md

 - Performance optimization through code splitting
 - Enhanced user experience through optimistic updates and URL state management

-The application meets all assignment requirements while providing a solid foundation for future enhancements and real-world deployment.
+The application meets all assignment requirements while providing a solid foundation for future enhancements.
 The recent improvements have significantly enhanced the user experience and performance of the application.